bshambaugh/Explorations-of-Category-Theory-for-Self-Sovereign-Identity/README.md

-// redo: this would be easier to read in Markdown

 # Motivation:
   - Dr. David Spivak and Dr. Ryan Wisenesky's work with Applied Category Theory for Categorical Databases
   - The main open source website: https://www.categoricaldata.net/